 - Ensure your IPs are signed up on the Signal Spam complaint feedback loop.
-Senders participating in Return Path’s Certification program receive Signal Spam FBL data upon request.
+Senders participating in Validity’s Certification program receive Signal Spam FBL data upon request.

 - Use confirmed opt-in (COI) consent methods.
 Consent needs to be separated from terms and conditions.
 Check boxes cannot be pre-checked.